EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

      Contract bundle uploaded!
      Contract deployed!
      ```
-   - You can specify more options (Ex: `-h` specify a host) to the `acquire-and-deploy` command.
+   - You can specify more options (Ex: `-c` specify a Contract id) to the `acquire-and-deploy` command.
 Check the supported options using below command.
      ```bash
      evdevkit acquire-and-deploy --help
      ```